RainoDEV2/ProjectRP_resources/resources/[prp]/prp-weathersync/README.md

 # prp-weathersync
-Synced weather and time for prp-Core Framework :sunrise:
+Synced weather and time for PRP-Core Framework :sunrise:

 # License